A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 Discourse Markers: The Glue That Holds Your Communication Together

-Discourse markers are the words and phrases that help us organize our thoughts, connect ideas, and guide our listeners or readers through our communication.
-Words like “first of all,” “in addition,” “on the other hand,” and “in conclusion” help create a sense of flow and coherence.
+Discourse markers are the words and phrases that help us organize our thoughts.
+They connect ideas.
+They guide our listeners or readers through our communication.
+Words such as “first of all,” “in addition,” and “on the other hand” contribute to creating flow.
+They also add coherence to the text.

 For example, instead of simply saying, “The new policy will benefit the community.
 It will also save the city money,” you could say, “The new policy will benefit the community.
 Moreover, it will save the city money.”
 The discourse marker “moreover” ties the two ideas together seamlessly.